MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_30/11_06_00/appunti.md

 ---
 those who go beneath the surface do so at their peril

-the ctitics that go beyond superficialitydo so risking
+the ctitics that go beyond superficiality do so risking

-t
+there is no deeper meaning
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEyODAxNTQ0LC02NzEyMTYyOTldfQ==
+eyJoaXN0b3J5IjpbOTY4MzU0NjczLC02NzEyMTYyOTldfQ==
 -->